tsainei/portfolio/_posts/2020-11-30-100DaysOfCode - Day 1 Change Background Color.md

 layout: post
 ---

 Today is the first day of my challenge.
 Yay!

 I'll start with Change Background Color.

+<This is my project: []()

 At first, I use `queeySelector` to select the body and button tags, which I'd alter.

 ```
 const body = document.querySelector('body');